1. Making Clothing

 The solution is to create something that doesn’t need washing after every wear and washing it in a careful way when it does need a wash.
 If you complement that with a 'repair, don't replace' mindset, we can breathe many more years into the lifecycle of our clothing.

-Linen is a naturally durable material that doesn’t need regular washing because of its inherent anti-bacterial properties.
-We recommend wearing a shirt at least 4 or 5 times between washes.
+Linen and wool are naturally durable materials that doesn’t need regular washing because of their inherent anti-bacterial properties.
+We recommend wearing an item at least 4 or 5 times between washes.